Q&A with Michal Redbord, General Manager, Service Hub at Hubspot

 It’s simple.
 Customer-centricity is one of the core values of HubSpot.

-Customer experience touches every aspect of company’s work including the back-office functions: HR, legal and finance.
+Customer experience touches every aspect of the company’s work including the back-office functions: HR, legal and finance.

 "At the end of the day, everything, that you do inside a company, creates some effect outside the company.”- concludes Michael.